mgclaros/RSeqFlow/README.md

 Then you can navigate inside _RSeqFlow_ using shell commands or window interface.

+***

+## Components

+The GitHub repository and your local version will contain the following files and folders:

+- `README.md`: this file
+- `LICENSE`: details about the CC-BY license
+- `configure_wf.R`: a file containing all parameters necessary to execute _RSeqFolder_.
+This file can be located anywhere in your computer and is the only file that requires user intervention.
+- `libraries_wf.R`: a file that loads, installs and updates the _RSeqFile_ required libraries.
+- `functions_wf.R`: a file gathering all functions called within the code.
+- `execute_wf.R`: a file that starts the execution of _RSeqFile_ using the parameters indicated in `configure_wf.R` and the markdown skeleton in `Report_RSeqFlow.Rmd`.
+- `Refs_RSeqFlow.bib`: a text file in bib format containing all references cited in the final report.
+- `Report_RSeqFlow.Rmd`: a markdown file where other Rmd fragments are incorporated.
+- `Rmds`: a folder containing the Rmd fragments needed for the pipeline.

+***

 ## Prerequisites and dependencies

 Minimum **RAM** required (depending on dataset size): 16 GB.
 Recommended RAM: 32 GB+